 - Flow rates below 1 mL/min are required

-- Pulse-free flow is critical (MS, microfluidics)
+- Pulse-free flow is critical (MS, microfluidics, organ-on-chip)

 - Precise volume delivery matters more than continuous flow